 The community caretaking function comes into play in many DWI cases.
 In these cases, a person is asleep or unconscious in a parked vehicle.
 The officer begins an investigation without any reasonable suspicion or probable cause that a crime has occurred.
 The issue in those cases is whether the officer violates the individual’s Fourth Amendment right to be free of an unreasonable search and seizure.

-Normally, a police officer or state trooper in McKinney, Frisco or anywhere in Texas must have reasonable suspicion or probable cause to stop an individual.
-However in theses cases, even without reasonable suspicion or probable cause that an offense has been committed, a police officer may, in accordance with his community care taking function, “stop and assist an individual whom a reasonable person—given the totality of the circumstances—would believe is in need of help.”
+Normally, a police officer or state trooper in McKinney, Frisco, or anywhere in Texas must have reasonable suspicion or probable cause to stop an individual.
+However in these cases, even without reasonable suspicion or probable cause that an offense has been committed, a police officer may, in accordance with his community caretaking function, “stop and assist an individual whom a reasonable person—given the totality of the circumstances—would believe is in need of help.”
 Wright v.
 State, 7 S.W.3d 148, 151 (Tex.Crim.App.1999) (citing Cady v.
 Dombrowski, 413 U.S. 433, 441 (1973)).

 In determining whether a police officer reasonably believed an individual was in need of help, the following factors are considered:

 - the nature and level of the distress exhibited by the individual;

 - whether or not the individual was alone or had access to assistance independent of that offered by the officer; and

 - to what extent the individual—if not assisted—presented a danger to himself or others.

 Finding A Collin County Attorney for a Parking While Intoxicated Case | Law Offices of Richard C. McConathy

 Many clients call us and ask “Can I be charged with DWI if I wasn’t even driving?”
 The short answer is that the prosecutor can charge the crime, but it will be more difficult for the prosecutor to survive the motion to suppress or get a guilty verdict at trial.